taggedzi/image-tagger/README.md

 pip install -e .
 ```

-> **Note:** Optional extras can be installed with e.g. `pip install -e .[clip]` for OpenCLIP tagging, `pip install -e .[blip]` for BLIP captioning, `pip install -e .[blip2]` for BLIP-2 with quantization support, `pip install -e .[cuda]` for NVIDIA runtime libraries, or `pip install -e .[full]` for everything.
-The first time you run a BLIP/CLIP/BLIP-2 model, Hugging Face will download the weights (up to ~1 GB); this happens in the background once you start processing images.
-All BLIP-2 variants require a CUDA-capable GPU; INT8/INT4 modes additionally need `bitsandbytes` and are currently only supported on Linux/WSL (not native Windows).
+> **Note:** Install the BLIP captioners with `pip install -e .[blip]`.
+The first time you run a BLIP model, Hugging Face will download the weights (up to ~1 GB); this happens automatically once you start processing images.

 ### Launch the GUI